FarhanNurrohman/Bike-Rent-Analysist/README.md

-# Proyek Analisis Data: Bike Sharing Dataset
+# Data Analysty Project: Bike Sharing Dataset
 ## Bike Rental Data Analysis and Interactive Dashboard Using Streamlit
 This project focuses on analyzing bike rental data to uncover patterns, trends, and insights related to bike-sharing services.
 An interactive dashboard built with Streamlit allows users to dynamically explore the data and visualize key metrics for decision-making.